Vision Zero for Youth U.S. Leadership Award

 Accomplishments – 10 points

-• Evidence of progress (such as reductions in deaths and severe injuries; reduction in vehicle speeds; increases in walking and biking; implementation of proven safety countermeasures).
+• Evidence of progress (such as reduction in vehicle speeds; reductions in deaths and severe injuries; increases in walking and biking; implementation of proven safety countermeasures).

 Community Involvement – 10 points